uw-madison-chem-shops/wisconsin-photoreactor/README.md

 ## Safety

-The Wisconsin Photoreactor is for use by trained chemists.
+The Wisconsin Photoreactor Platform is for use by trained chemists.

 WPP apparatuses utilize high-intensity light emitting diodes (LED) that can cause eye damage if proper safety precautions are not observed.
 Light-filtering safety glasses should be worn whenever a WPP apparatus photon source is powered.
 Care must be taken to use safety glasses protective against the specific emission wavelengths of a photon source.

 ## Fabrication and Operation Instructions